The irreversible relaxation of inflation: Introduction

+In \cite{QTdS} we also argued that these results support the claim (made since the 1980s by various theorists on diverse grounds) that quantum effects make dS space unstable in the infrared.\footnote{The earliest such claim appears to have been by Polyakov \cite{Polyakov82}.
+Some other references are given in \cite{QTdS}.} In particular, cosmological particle production at temperature $T_{\rm dS}$ must contribute to the stress-energy tensor $T_{\mu \nu}$ in the Einstein field equations.
+This causes the equation of state parameter $w \equiv \rho / p$ (where $\rho = T_{00}$ is the energy density and $p = T_{ii}$ for $i=1,2,3$ is the pressure) to become larger than $-1$, slowing down the Universe's rate of expansion and making the dS background unstable to perturbations \cite{HoHsu}.
+In this letter we explore the cosmological consequences of this result.

-In this letter we consider the cosmological consequences of this result.
-We find that it causes the dS phase to end abruptly as energy is irreversibly transferred from $\rho_{\rm dS}$ into ordinary particles while $h$ relaxes towards zero.
+If \Eq{eq:SB} is extended adiabatically to the case of slowly decreasing $h$, the backreaction of $\rho_{\rm dS}$ on the semiclassical space-time may be obtained {\it nonperturbatively} via the Friedmann equations.
+As we will see, this backreaction causes the dS phase to end abruptly as energy is irreversibly transferred from $\rho_{\rm dS}$ into ordinary particles, while $h$ relaxes towards zero.
 This offers a ``graceful exit'' to inflation without invoking any inflaton potential function, or even a coherent inflaton field.
 Thermal particle production during inflation can also explain the adiabatic, Gaussian, and approximately scale-invariant primordial perturbations that seed the subsequent formation of structure in the Universe.

+A feature of this phenomenological approach is that it allows us to incorporate the effects of cosmological particle production upon the dynamics of the early Universe, without detailed knowledge of the underlying quantum theory of gravity.
+To clarify the interpretation of our results we consider the analogy of our model to the phenomenon of superfluorescence in quantum optics, an irreversible process for which the relevant microphysics is well understood.
+This analogy might also offer some clues as to how the classical equations of GR emerge from an underlying quantum theory.